adamhalasz/diet/Readme.md

 ```

 ### Running the app
-I recommend using `nodemon` to run the app so every time you save a file the server restars.
+I recommend using `nodemon` to run the app so every time you save a file the server restarts.
 It makes the development much faster.

-Install nodemon with
+Install nodemon with :
 ```
 npm install nodemon -g
 ```
-Then start it with
+Then start with:
 ```
 	nodemon server.js
 ```

 ### Running the app as a service
-I recommend using `forever` to keep your app running all the time.
+I recommend using `forever` to keep your app running all the time:
 ```
 	npm install forever -g
 ```
-Then start your app with
+Then start with:
 ```
 	forever start -c nodemon server.js
 ```

-### Diet Modules (Documentation and website coming soon)
+### Diet Codex (Documentation and website coming soon...)
+- Installation
+- Concepts
+- Syntax
+- HTML Templates
+- Page Routing
-- html
+- Database
-- accounts
+- Accounts
-- mysql
+- Files
-- upload
+- Dictionary
-- demand
+- Notifications
-- next
+- Email
-- mail
+- Tasks
-- request
+- Misceleneous